projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 1. vhost device init.
 Vhost proxy creates two eventfd for ioeventfd and irqfd.
 2. pass ioeventfd to vhost kernel driver.
-3. pass ioevent fd to vhm driver
+3. pass ioevent fd to HSM driver
 4. User VM FE driver triggers ioreq and forwarded to Service VM by hypervisor
-5. ioreq is dispatched by vhm driver to related vhm client.
+5. ioreq is dispatched by HSM driver to related HSM client.
-6. ioeventfd vhm client traverses the io_range list and find corresponding eventfd.
+6. ioeventfd HSM client traverses the io_range list and find corresponding eventfd.
 7. trigger the signal to related eventfd.

 Irqfd Implementation
 ~~~~~~~~~~~~~~~~~~~~

-The irqfd module is implemented in VHM, and can enhance a registered
+The irqfd module is implemented in HSM, and can enhance a registered
 eventfd to inject an interrupt to a guest OS when the eventfd gets
 signaled. :numref:`irqfd-workflow` shows the general flow for irqfd.